-Going forward, domestic tourism is set to experience a boom.
-Churches are great places to visit as they are some of the UK's most beautiful historic buildings.
+Going forward, domestic tourism is set to experience a boom and churches are great places to visit to discover some of the UK's most beautiful historic buildings.

 I greatly admire the transformation you have personally led and achieved in the professionalism of your organisation's literature and public face including online.
 It is a fantastic transformation.
 Well done.